 We are in the process of developing 2017's programme.
 Let us know if you have an idea you want to run by emailing us at firstname.lastname@example.org!

 Every year the number of families with small children who attend Grassroots increases.
 We have moved quickly from a community founded by dozens of 20-30 somethings to a community of hundreds, which now includes our parents, our grandparents and our children.

 We welcome babies and children to attend all elements of our high holy days celebration.
 Feel free to breastfeed wherever you wish.
 We provide a dedicated family space where appropriate books, toys, snacks, bottle washing and changing facilities are included.

 This year, we are also test-running provision of childcare, so that parents can participate fully in grown up sessions or services for a while.
 Space for this is limited, and you must contact us in advance with your child's needs.
 However, the family room is open to all, with festival-themed games and songs for you to play and learn with your children.
-There'll even be a spot of yoga, and a baby nap tent for small snoozes!

 The Honouring Cave is a space to reflect and connect with our ancestors, and our loved ones who have died in more recent times.
 You can send photos, memories and stories to email@example.com, and they'll be put up in the space, or you can bring copies yourself.
 In addition, our Yizkor team will be offering support during the High Holy Days.
 In particular there will be a listening circle just after Yizkor, the memorial service, which happens on Yom Kippur at 12.30pm/

 The lunar month of Elul leads up to Rosh Hashanah.
 Each year we plan a GRJ Elul program, which focuses on preparing our hearts, minds and bodies for the New Year.